 Because Augusta uses a comparative law for determining compensation in a car accident case, your percentage of fault can decide your award settlement, and if you admit to causing the crash, it can work to reduce your total amount.

 Consult with an Augusta Car Accident Attorney Today

 If involved in a car accident in Augusta, you need the help of a lawyer that you can trust.
-The attorneys at Ted A. Greve & Associates can assist you in filing a car accident case and represent you in court to ensure you get the compensation you deserve for your damages and injuries.
+The car accident attorneys in Atlanta GA at Ted A. Greve & Associates can assist you in filing a car accident case and represent you in court to ensure you get the compensation you deserve for your damages and injuries.
 Contact them today to set up a consultation.